Anna Braude Heller: Early life

-Heller was the eldest of four children.
-Her mother was Taube Rebecca (née Litwin), and her father was a merchant, Aryeh Leib "Leo" Broddo (or Braude; died 1928).

-After matriculating from school in 1906, she studied at the Faculty of Social Sciences in Geneva, Switzerland and began medical studies at Zurich.
+Heller was born on 6 January 1888 in Warsaw.
+She was the eldest of four children.
+Her mother was Tauba (née Litwin), and her father was a merchant, Aryeh Leib Broddo.
+After matriculating from school in 1906, she studied at the Faculty of Social Sciences in Geneva, Switzerland and began medical studies at Zürich.
 She obtained her medical degree in Berlin in 1912 and continued her studies in St Petersburg, and went on to practise in Russia for a period of time before returning to Poland.